 - Improving the understanding of the nature and extent of AOD use and harm

 - Communicating the outcomes of research

-- Alcohol policy and strategies;
+- Alcohol and other drug policy and strategies

-- Needs of Indigenous Australians;
+- Needs of Aboriginal Australians

-- Enhancing primary prevention and early intervention;
+- Innovation in prevention and early intervention

-- Understanding social contexts of drug use;
+- Social contexts of alcohol and other drug use

 The National Centre for Education and Training on Addiction (NCETA) focuses on the translation of research to practice.
 We promote evidence-based strategies to achieve professional and community behaviour change.
 Our mission is to improve the capacity of workers and organisations to respond to alcohol and other drug related problems.
 NCETA is nationally and internationally recognised for its work in workforce and organisational development and for the extensive range of evidence-based resources developed specifically to support workforce change.
 We specialise in making complex and disparate information readily accessible to workers and the community at large.